Before You Go

 Also required: A copy of the acceptance letter from your program or host institution.

 - We recommend that you begin looking into airfare as soon as possible, as ticket costs tend to increase the closer you get to the date of departure.
-Our office recommends that you consider using a service such as STA Travel.
-Benefits of booking your ticket through STA Travel include the opportunity to book now and pay later, and lower ticket change fees.
+Our office recommends that you consider using a service such as StudentUniverse.
+Benefits of booking your ticket through StudentUniverse may include lower ticket change fees.

-- The Office for International Study awards partial funding for airfare to students with financial need studying in places other than the UK and Ireland.
+- The Office for International Study awards partial funding for airfare to students with financial need.
 Airfare stipends are disbursed at the end of the semester preceding study abroad.
 Note: eligible students with approved two-location petitions receive one airfare stipend that can be applied to either the fall or spring semester.

 - In most instances, students must have a passport that is valid six months after the end of the program.